 - Advice: I’m biased, but recommended to use in all relevant areas of your games!

-Lastly, in-game ads are not competing against your traditional ads, as they target different real estate in the game.
+Lastly, in-play ads are not competing against your traditional ads, as they target different real estate in the game.
 The best results come from combining different models.
-HGames, an indie-studio with 50M downloads traditionally using interstitial ads from large networks like Admob or Unity Ads, reported 30% incremental ad revenue with in-game ads, less than 3 months after adopting it!
+HGames, an indie-studio with 50M downloads traditionally using interstitial ads from large networks like Admob or Unity Ads, reported 30% incremental ad revenue with in-play ads, less than 3 months after adopting it!

 See how Rabbit Mountain is monetizing their 1M+ users here